sjka/smarthome/docs/documentation/features/rules.md

     condition - which acts like a filter for the trigger event and can evaluate the event properties or the state of the system;
     action - which specifies the operation of the rule which will be executed if the condition is statisfied.

-Each module is created from a template called "module type" and can specify configuration parameters for the template, like "itemID" for the "ItemTrigger" or "operator" for the "ComparatorCondition"
+Each module is created from a template called "module type" and can specify configuration parameters for the template, like "eventTopic" for the "GenericEventTrigger" or "operator" for the "GenericCompareCondition"
-There are system module types which are provided by the system and there could be added custom module types which are based on the system module types with predefined configurations like "ItemTrigger:MotionTrigger" which is based on the ItemTrigger but specifies in its configuration that it is triggered only on item's motion events
+There are system module types which are provided by the system and there could be added composite module types which are extensions of the system module types with predefined configurations and/or modified module input/output objects like "ItemStateChangeTrigger" which is based on the GenericEventTrigger but specifies in its configuration that it is triggered only on item's state change events

 **Module type** has the following elements:

     ID
     label - localizable text
     description - localizable text
-    configuration properties
-    input variables
+    configDescriptions - meta data for the configuration properties input variables
     output variables

-**Configuration property** has the following metadata
+** configDescriptions** has the following metadata defined for each property

-    ID
+    name
     type - one of the following "text", "integer", "decimal", "boolean" label - localizable text
     description - localizable text